zcoo/fluss/website/docs/streaming-lakehouse/overview.md

 Lakehouse represents a new, open architecture that combines the best elements of data lakes and data warehouses.
 It combines data lake scalability and cost-effectiveness with data warehouse reliability and performance.
-The well-known data lake format such like [Apache Iceberg](https://iceberg.apache.org/), [Apache Paimon](https://paimon.apache.org/), [Apache Hudi](https://hudi.apache.org/) and [Delta Lake](https://delta.io/) play key roles in the Lakehouse architecture, facilitating a harmonious balance between data storage, reliability, and analytical capabilities within a single, unified platform.
+The well-known data lake formats such as [Apache Iceberg](https://iceberg.apache.org/), [Apache Paimon](https://paimon.apache.org/), [Apache Hudi](https://hudi.apache.org/) and [Delta Lake](https://delta.io/) play key roles in the Lakehouse architecture, facilitating a harmonious balance between data storage, reliability, and analytical capabilities within a single, unified platform.

 Lakehouse, as a modern architecture, is effective in addressing the complex needs of data management and analytics.
-But they can hardly meet the scenario of real-time analytics requiring sub-second-level data freshness limited by their implementation.
+However, they struggle to meet real-time analytics scenarios that require sub-second-level data freshness due to limitations in their implementation.
 With these data lake formats, you will get into a contradictory situation:

-1. If you require low latency, then you write and commit frequently, which means many small Parquet files.
+1. If you require low latency, then you must write and commit frequently, resulting in many small Parquet files.
 This becomes inefficient for reads which must now deal with masses of small files.
-2. If you require reading efficiency, then you accumulate data until you can write to large Parquet files, but this introduces much higher latency.
+2. If you require reading efficiency, then you accumulate data until you can write to large Parquet files, but this results in much higher latency.

 Overall, these data lake formats typically achieve data freshness at best within minute-level granularity, even under optimal usage conditions.